gbmhunter/blog/content/programming/languages/c-plus-plus/_index.md

 Constructors cannot be declared static, as it makes sense that they only belong to an object of that class type.
 If you want to initialise static member variables, you do this in the normal C way, outside of the class definition.

-Constructors can take <i>parameter lists</i>, which along with constructors, is a new concept that is not present in C.
+Constructors can take _parameter lists_, which along with constructors, is a new concept that is not present in C.

 ## Namespaces